-American abstract artist Jackson Pollock doesn’t tell us what to think, he compels us to think.
-When Blue Poles arrived in Australia in 1974 everybody thought something.
+American abstract artist Jackson Pollock doesn’t tell us what to think; he compels us to think.
+When Blue Poles arrived in Australia in 1974, everybody thought something.
 It was a seminal acquisition for the Australian people and established a new frontier for the Australian art scene.
-Animated discussion took place in every lounge room across Australia and opinions varied widely from it being a complete waste of government money to a sign of a politically progressive modernist viewpoint.
-But one thing was undisputed, no one truly understood what it meant, this abstract expressionist art.
-It was the beginning of something for Australians as a collective and most importantly as individuals.
+An animated discussion took place in every lounge room across Australia, and opinions varied widely from it being a complete waste of government money to a sign of a politically progressive modernist viewpoint.
+But one thing was undisputed; no one truly understood what it meant, this abstract expressionist art.
+It was the beginning of something for Australians as a collective and, most importantly, as individuals.

 The Whitlam government paid $1.3 million in 1973 for Blue Poles by Pollock, an abstract expressionist piece of art.
-It was a world record for a contemporary American painting and debate raged over the value of abstract art at this time.
-Blue Poles was painted in 1952 and measures just over two by five meters.
-Painted in a style termed drip painting on Belgian linen that was stretched out on the floor.
+It was a world record for a contemporary American painting, and debate raged over the value of abstract art.
+Blue Poles was painted in 1952 and measures just over two by five meters, painted in a style termed drip painting on Belgian linen stretched out on the floor.

 Jackson Pollock 1912 -1956